tosilfv/Language-learning-app/README.md

 Program is developed with VSCode and written in Python.<br />
 Install VSCode, Python 3.13.5 and required libraries.<br />
-Run main.py in the root folder to start the program.<br />
+Run main.py from the root folder to start the program.<br />

 ## Instructions

-Start by selecting a language file using the Eject Button (Top Left).<br />
+Start by selecting a JSON file using the Eject Button (Top Left).<br />
+A starting file is included in the files folder.<br />

 Word (Top Center):<br />
 Shows word from the language file dictionary.<br />